-- (1) The initial false alarm in the six-month period from January 1 st through June 30 th and the initial false alarm in the six-month period from July 1 st through December 31 st: No Fee. - (2) After receiving notice of initial false alarm (no fee), the subsequent first false alarm in the sixmonth period from January 1 st through June 30 th and first false alarm in the sixmonth period from July 1 st through December 31 st: \$280.00 - (3) After receiving notice of first false alarm (\$261.00 fee), the second false alarm in the six-month period from January 1 st through June 30 th and the second false alarm in the six-month period from July 1 st through December 31 st: \$562.00 - (4) After receiving notice of second false alarm (\$522.00 fee), the third or more false alarm in the six-month period from January 1 st through June 30 th and the third or more false alarm in the six-month period from July 1 st through December 21 st: \$1,124.00 - (h) Nuisance Fire Alarm Systems. - (1) An alarm system may be declared a nuisance alarm system by the Fire Chief under any one of the following: - (A) More than five false alarms not exempt under subsection (i) were generated and not canceled in a false alarm period (six months). - (2) The Fire Chief or designee shall notify the alarm user, in the same manner as for the imposition of false alarm fees, of the determination that the alarm system is a nuisance alarm system. - (3) Nuisance fire alarm systems shall be referred to Underwriters Laboratory Inc. (UL) or representing alarm business for a re-qualification audit or be retroactively placed in a UL Fire Alarm Certification program as required by the Fire Chief or designee. - (4) The determination that an alarm system is a nuisance may be revoked by the Fire Chief upon finding proof that the cause of the excessive false alarm or audible disturbance has been remedied. - (i) Exempt From False Alarm Fees.
-False alarms reported to the Richmond Fire Department shall not be counted for the imposition of false alarm fees under the following conditions: - (1) The Fire Chief has granted an exemption, based upon verifiable proof that the alarm user is taking all reasonable measures to eliminate the cause of false alarms.
-A request for exemption must be made in writing and will be determined on a case-by case-basis. - (2) False alarms reported to the Richmond Fire Department, but subsequently cancelled prior to department units starting actual response.
-If at the discretion of the department, a response is continued after a valid cancellation is received prior to commencement of a response, the response will not be counted as a false alarm for the purpose of imposing a false alarm fee. - (j) Procedure for Imposition of False Alarm Fees. - (1) Notice of Imposition.
-The Fire Chief or designee shall deliver to the alarm user at the address where the false alarms originate a notice of the imposition of false alarm fees.
-The notice shall
+- The initial false alarm in the six-month period from January 1st through June 30th and the initial false alarm in the six-month period from July 1st through December 31st: No Fee. - 2.
+After receiving notice of initial false alarm (no fee), the subsequent first false alarm in the six-month period from January 1st through June 30th and first false alarm in the six-month period from July 1st through December 31st; \$294 - 3.
+After receiving notice of first false alarm (\$261 fee), the second false alarm in the six-month period from January 1st through June 30th and the second false alarm in the six-month period from July 1st through December 31st; \$591.00 - 4.
+After receiving notice of second false alarm (\$522 fee), the third or more false alarm in the six-month period from January 1st through June 30th and the third or more false alarm in the six-month period from July 1st through December 21st: \$1,182.00

+8. Nuisance Fire Alarm Systems

+- a.
+An alarm system may be declared a nuisance alarm system by the Fire Chief under any one of the following: - (1) More than five (5) false alarms do not exempt under section 9 were generated and not canceled in a false alarm period (six months).

+- b.
+The Fire Chief or designee shall notify the alarm user, in the same manner as for the imposition of false alarm fees, of the determination that the alarm system is a nuisance alarm system. - c.
+Nuisance fire alarm systems shall be referred to Underwriters Laboratory Inc. (UL) or representing alarm business for a re-qualification audit or be retroactively placed in a UL Fire Alarm Certification program as required by the Fire Chief or designee. - d.
+The determination that an alarm system is a nuisance may be revoked by the Fire Chief upon finding proof that the cause of the excessive false alarm or audible disturbance has been remedied.

+9. Exempt from False Alarm Fees

+False alarms reported to the Richmond Fire Department shall not be counted for the imposition of false alarm fees under the following conditions:

+- a.
+The Fire Chief has granted an exemption, based upon verifiable proof that the alarm user is taking all reasonable measures to eliminate the cause of false alarms.
+A request for exemption must be made in writing and will be determined on a case-by case-basis. - b.
+False alarms reported to the Richmond Fire Department, but subsequently cancelled prior to department units starting actual response.
+If at the discretion of the department, a response is continued after a valid cancellation is received prior to commencement of a response, the response will not be counted as a false alarm for the purpose of imposing a false alarm fee.

+10. Procedure for Imposition of False Alarm Fees